 Right now, people understandably have a lot of questions and concerns about their financial circumstances and the impact COVID-19 is having on them.
 Here are some of the common questions we are getting along with our answers.
 These are general answers only and we encourage you to contact us if you would like to discuss your specific circumstances.
 We are here to help.

 “Will I still be able to do my banking?”

-Banks have advised that key banking services are to remain available to customers during the alert level 4 lockdown.
+Banks have advised that key banking services will remain available to customers through all alert levels.
 ATMs and payment systems should function normally, and customers can still seek financial advice and apply for loans.
-Online and phone banking should also still be available.
+Online and phone banking will also still be available.

 KiwiSaver and managed funds